Skip to content

 College Contacts

-Each postgraduate student in Trinity studying towards a PhD has a College Contact.
-This is a Fellow of Trinity who is neither the student’s Supervisor nor Tutor but whose own area of expertise is closely matched to the student’s field of study.
-The role of the Contact is not to usurp the role of the departmental postgraduate Supervisor in any way but he or she can provide a useful further academic link within the College environment.
+A Trinity College Contact is assigned to each postgraduate student studying towards a PhD or equivalent degree.
+This Contact will be a Trinity Fellow who is not the student’s Supervisor or Tutor, but whose area of expertise is matched to the student’s field of study.
+The Contact will not take the place of the departmental Supervisor but will be able to take an interest in the student’s research and provide an academic association within the College environment.

-Informal lunches, attended by Fellows and postgraduate students of the College, are organised termly to give students the opportunity to share their research interests with others.
-The focus each term is on a different group of disciplines.
-These events provide an excellent opportunity for postgraduate students to develop both their social and academic networks.
+Informal lunches, attended by Fellows and postgraduate students of the College, are organised termly to give students the opportunity to present and share their research interests.
+The lunches focus on a different group of disciplines each term and provide an opportunity for postgraduate students to develop social and academic networks within the College.

 Back To Top